Cyber Essentials Plus: Vulnerabilities that cause a failure

 If you are looking to achieve the Cyber Essentials Plus certification for your business, you may be wondering are there any vulnerabilities that could cause a failure.
 This blog post is the latest in a series about Cyber Essentials and discusses what happens when a vulnerability is found as part of the authenticated vulnerability scan.

-If you didn’t already know, as part of the Cyber Essentials Plus audit we, the Certification Body, need to undertake a credentialed vulnerability scan across all devices which are in scope (or a sample set if working in a home environment).
+If you didn’t already know, as part of the Cyber Essentials Plus audit we, the Certification Body, need to undertake a credentialed vulnerability (meaning that we require local administrative account or access) to scan across all devices which are in scope (or a sample set if working in a home environment).
 When the scan is run, we often find that there are several vulnerabilities that could cause a failure, which can cause a failure of the audit.
 This happens when vulnerabilities are CVSS 7.0 or above, however, this can depend upon a few metrics which are mentioned here in this article.

-Once we see a score of 7.0 or above, we need to look at the vulnerability metrics, these are defined as below:
+Once we see a score of 7.0 or above (and are under the Beacon certification set), we need to look at the vulnerability metrics, these are defined as below:

 Although there are many more metrics defined within the CVSS scoring system, these are the ones that are used by the Cyber Essentials scheme and are used to give an overview of the type of vulnerability and how it can be manipulated.